-If we were to cut the Earth in half we would see that our planet is made up of a number of layers, namely the core at the centre (seperated into the inner and outer core), the mantle, the upper mantle, the outer crust and the atmosphere (figure 9.1).
+If we were to cut the Earth in half we would see that our planet is made up of a number of layers, namely the core at the centre (separated into the inner and outer core), the mantle, the upper mantle, the crust and the atmosphere (Figure 9.1).
 The core is made up mostly of iron.
 The mantle, which lies between the core and the crust, consists of molten rock, called magma which moves continuously because of convection currents.
 The crust is the thin, hard outer layer that 'floats' on the magma of the mantle.
 It is the upper part of the mantle and the crust that make up the lithosphere ('lith' means 'types of stone' and 'sphere' refers to the round shape of the earth).
-Together, the lithosphere, hydrosphere and atmosphere make up the world as we know it.